 From comedy skit vlogger to having artwork featured during Apple’s iPhone X reveal event in California.
-A huge follower bump on Twitter ensued and streams of her music shot up as the millions of viewers worldwide get to know the Essex-born singer and YouTube star.
+A huge follower bump on Twitter ensued and streams of her music shot up as millions of viewers worldwide get to know the Essex-born singer and YouTube star.

 A classically trained violinist from Gilbert, AZ, Lindsey got rejected on America’s Got Talent so built her brand on YouTube.
 Now she has 675 million views on YouTube, Billboard chart-topping hits and sold out tours worldwide.
 Lindsey’s self-titled debut album featured twelve original tracks; including the viral piece “Crystallize,” which has racked up over 97 million YouTube views.
 The album has sold over 350,000 copies in the US without the backing of a major label and has gone platinum in Germany and gold in Poland and Switzerland.

-Now this isn’t an unreachable holy grail, this is something you can start building from home, in your own bedroom with a little bit of patience and mobile phone, webcam or DSLR camera.
+Now, this isn’t an unreachable holy grail, this is something you can start building from home, in your own bedroom with a little bit of patience and a mobile phone, webcam or DSLR camera.
 Alan Spicer is a YouTube Certified Expert and has a few tips to share with you to get started.

 So without further ado, let’s jump into our YouTube tips for success in the music industry!

 The biggest mistake anybody does when first thinking about starting a YouTube channel is OVERTHINKING IT!
-Maybe you’re worried that the first few videos will be cringey, here’s a secret… when you open YouTube EVERYONE’S FIRST VIDEOS ARE CRINGEY!
+Maybe you’re worried that the first few videos will be cringey, but here’s a secret… when you open YouTube EVERYONE’S FIRST VIDEOS ARE CRINGEY!

-The sooner you start, the sooner you will hit those first 10, 20, 50, 100 videos which will be the basis of your “How I Grew On YouTube” story and will help you win over an engaged audience who has been with you since day one.
+The sooner you start, the sooner you will hit those first 10, 20, 50, or 100 videos which will be the basis of your “How I Grew On YouTube” story and will help you win over an engaged audience who has been with you since day one.